-Simply put ‘Doremifasolasido’ is an artist-led annual group residency that invites emerging artists from around the country to Cumbria to forge links between artists and arts organisations working in urban and rural settings.
-Each year artist participants are selected by partners from around the country to join the residency.
-During the week-long residency participating artists create work, from sculpture to performance and film, in response to the site, culminating in a weekend of public events, including an exhibition spoken word, screenings and artist critiques.
+‘Doremifasolasido’ is a project by Jocelyn McGregor – it is an annual, peripatetic group residency that invites emerging artists from around the country to Cumbria to forge links between artists and arts organisations working in urban and rural settings.
+Each year artist participants are selected by partners from around the country.
+During the week-long residency participating artists create work, from sculpture to performance and film, in response to the site, culminating in an Open Weekend and exhibition of work made over the residency.

 Doremi so far